Ask An Expert

 As the number of naps gradually decreases (from four a day to one) as the child ages, we see how attachment issues and separation anxieties play a role in sleep.
 Additionally, those photo-worthy motor milestones such as rolling over, pulling up, and standing begin to influence a child’s sleep.
 As a result, the child will be more physically exhausted and more excitable and capable.

-As parents, it may feel like we need to “up our game" because at this stage, they’ve developed the ability to walk (i.e., walking into your bedroom at night!).
+As parents, it may feel like we need to “up our game" with sleep training because at this stage, they’ve developed the ability to walk (i.e., walking into your bedroom at night!).
 However, some of the common challenges in this stage are the transitions from a crib to a kids bed, bedtime refusal, and sleep-related concerns (such as night terrors or bad dreams, rocking, etc.).

 What Is Normal for Preschoolers?